koto-lang/koto.dev/website/content/docs/0.15/language/_index.md

 ### Single or Double Quotes

-Both single `'` and double `"` quotes are valid for defining strings in Koto and can be used interchangeably.
+Both single `'` and double `"` quotes are valid for defining strings in Koto and have the same meaning.

 A practical reason to choose one over the other is that the alternate quote type can be used in a string without needing to use escape characters.